tomastormol/nunegal-frontend-test/README.md

 ## 🔜 Upcoming Features

-- Visual refactor of PLP to match PDP glassmorphism design
-- UI polish and animations
+- Breadcrumb
 - Client-side caching layer with TTL (1 hour)
 - Unit tests (Vitest) for services and cart logic

+## Will I have time to do this?

+- Skeleton loading
 - Separate styles for each component

 ---